 A standard approach to evaluate the outcomes is to adopt the notion of utilitarian social efficiency.
 We assume that each voter has a cardinal utility function that maps each possible outcome to a real number quantitatively representing their preference for that outcome.
 From this utilitarian point of view, the optimal voting rule selects the outcome that optimizes the sum of the utilities.

-In what has been classically studied and what has been practically implemented, voting rules are often based on ordinal rankings -- these rules make decisions based only on each voter's preference ordering, not the cardinal utilities, on the candidates.
-There are several considerations behind this.
+In what has been classically studied and practically implemented, voting rules are often based on ordinal rankings{---}these rules make decisions based only on each voter's preference ordering, not the cardinal utilities, on the candidates.
+There are several {reasons why ordinal voting rules are appealing and widespread}.
 First, the restriction to ordinal rules simplifies the processes and the infrastructures needed for voting.
 Moreover, even though voters are assumed to have cardinal utilities, they may not be able to articulate them accurately, especially when these numbers represent differences in political stances in an abstract way.
 Finally, in a sense, this restriction to a common ordinal format gives each voter equal voting power.

 Ordinal voting rules cannot always perfectly optimize social efficiency.
-Aiming to quantify the drawback of this format restriction -- or this information loss from the perspective of social optimization -- researchers have proposed the powerful notion of \emph{distortion} \citepnostar{DBLP:conf/cia/ProcacciaR06,DBLP:journals/ai/BoutilierCHLPS15,boutilier2016incomplete,DBLP:journals/ai/AnshelevichBEPS18}: It represents the worst-case ratio between the optimal efficiency and the efficiency of a particular ordinal voting rule (or in some contexts, the distortion-optimal ordinal voting rule).
+Aiming to quantify the drawback of this format restriction{---}or this information loss from the perspective of social optimization{---}researchers have proposed the powerful notion of \emph{distortion} \citepnostar{DBLP:conf/cia/ProcacciaR06,DBLP:journals/ai/BoutilierCHLPS15,boutilier2016incomplete,DBLP:journals/ai/AnshelevichBEPS18}: It represents the worst-case ratio between the optimal efficiency and the efficiency of a particular ordinal voting rule (or in some contexts, the distortion-optimal ordinal voting rule).
 The worst-case distortion is generally not bounded by any constant, even after imposing normalization constraints on the cardinal utilities.
 This naturally calls for structural restrictions for the model.